ibm-cloud-docs/AnalyticsEngine/best-practices.md

 # Best practices

 You should use the {{site.data.keyword.iae_full_notm}} cluster as a compute-only engine.
 Ideally, you should not store any data on the cluster; you should try to keep the cluster as stateless as possible.
-This deployment model is recommended so that you can delete and create clusters often to either save on costs, or to pick up new features or work with new packages.
+This deployment model is recommended so that you can delete and create clusters often to either save on costs, pick up new features, or work with new packages.

 The following types of data stored on a cluster contribute towards making the cluster stateful and should preferably not be stored on the cluster:
 - Data you want to analyze, and any results of your analysis